gracielaalfaro/asd-blood-rnaseq-ml/README.md

 - Feature importance
 - SHAP values (tree models)
 - Pathway enrichment on top-ranked genes (immune/inflammation focus)
+-
+- ### Example Data
+The repository includes a small synthetic dataset (`example_features.csv`, `example_labels.csv`) generated to match the dimensions and structure of the real RNA-seq project.
+This data contains no biological information and is safe for public use.

+To reproduce the study with real transcriptomic data, please follow the provided download instructions for the public GEO dataset referenced in the original paper.

 ---
 Author: Graciela Alfaro 2025